rhudaj/C-COMPILER/README.md

 * High Cohesion and minimized coupling
   * Each file performs one function
   * Steps of the compiler are modularized/seperated so that it is easily modifiable to other languages
+* Each step (folder in this repo) can be ran individually
+* All steps can be ran at once for the full compilation process

 ## Steps
 * Scanning